 If you are brand-new to home care, this video may answer questions.

 If you (or other caregivers) will have to perform tasks related to your loved one’s recovery, ask to be shown how to do these safely.
 Be sure you feel comfortable before your loved one comes home.

 There may be a number of check-ups and appointments to schedule.
 You should also ask about the availability of transportation assistance for your parent to and from the appointments.

 A physical therapist or other clinician may be available to identify home safety hazards specific to your parent’s needs and help with recovery.

-Home healthcare agencies often have medical social workers on staff who can help you to determine whether your parent is eligible for benefits or entitlements.
-This is an excellent opportunity to review your parent’s will, power of attorney, and health care proxy, as well as to determine whether he or she needs help paying bills.
+Home health care agencies often have medical social workers on staff who can help you to determine whether your parent is eligible for benefits or entitlements.
+This is an excellent opportunity to review your parent’s will, power of attorney, and health care proxy, as well as to determine whether they need help paying bills.